marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ## CollectionView: Automatic Rendering

-The collection view binds to the "add", "remove" and "reset" events of the collection that is specified.
+After the initial render the collection view binds to the "add", "remove" and "reset" events of the collection that is specified.

 When the collection for the view is "reset", the view will call `render` on